 To achieve The Cardiff Award students will complete the following steps:

-- Apply for the Award.
+- Register onto the Award.

-- Attend an induction session.
+- Complete an induction session.

 - Complete 70 hours of extra-curricular experience (35 hours can come from a course placement).

 - Attend and participate in five employability workshops: CVs & Covering Letters, Applications forms, Interview Skills, Commercial Awareness and LinkedIn.

 - Complete one further recruitment experience, chosen from a range of activities including attending a mock assessment centre, recording a video interview or delivering a presentation.

 - Attend a CV Clinic

 This year’s Award programme will begin in November 2017 and students will be expected to complete by March 2018.

 Benefits of taking part in the programme include:

 - It will help you to understand your strengths, increase your professionalism and prepare you for employment